Guest Contributor, Tina Roth

 Good financial habits are simply a string of wise money decisions added together and repeated.

 If achieving financial freedom is your objective, then winning the fight is not an option.
 You must strangulate the bad habits, the ones that make you spend extra, and replace them with good habits to help you obtain financial freedom.

-How to win the fight and achieve financial freedom?
+How to win the fight and achieve financial freedom and success?

 My advice is to create and practice good financial habits.
 I know the good and bad binary is a reductionist idea.
 But I have tried this myself and it worked.
 It can work for you too.
 Below, are the good habits that can build your financial success and possibly lead to financial freedom.